Important Updates

 At a Glance

-• This alert will now serve as the main space for up-to-date information on the mobility and travel situation in Israel, the Palestinian Territories and surrounding countries.
-Please check this page frequently – we will send a link to this alert every Thursday in the Weekly Immigration Update.
+• This alert serves as the main space for up-to-date information on the mobility and travel situation in the Middle East.
+Please check this page frequently.

 The situation

-This alert will now serve as the main space for up-to-date information on the mobility and travel situation in Israel, the Palestinian Territories and surrounding countries.
-Please check this page frequently for updates.
+This alert serves as the main space for up-to-date information on the mobility and travel situation in the Middle East.
+Please check this page frequently.

 Travel within the Middle East

-• Update October 24, 2024: There are flight disruptions and cancellations in many countries in the Middle East.
+• Update October 24, 2024: There are flight disruptions and cancellations in many countries in the Middle East as a result of the current conflict.
 Travelers in the region should check with their airline prior to travel.

 • Update October 2, 2024: Multiple airlines have cancelled upcoming flights to various countries in the region, including: